-Regular reviews of the Group's performance, based on the financial reporting system used by the Group supplied by the Group subsidiaries on a monthly basis.
-The data is analysed by the management board of the holding company and then discussed during conference calls with the subsidiaries' management boards.
+Regular reviews of the Group's performance, based on the financial reporting system used by the Group

 Financial data used to prepare financial statements and periodic reports is sourced from the financial and operational reports prepared by the SECO/WARWICK Group.
-Relevant performance data is
+After the closing of accounts for each calendar month, the employees of the Financial Department, acting under the direction of the Chief Financial Officer, analyse the Group's financial results by business segments in the context of original objectives.